-The simulation is ideal in situations where there is limited time to run a simulation within the course design.
+Almost any supply chain (logistics) course where there is a desire to give students experience in setting up and managing a supply chain.
+This simulation is ideal if there is limited time to run a simulation within the course design.

-Time frame: The game is set for 4 decision rounds, with each round taking 2 to 3 hours to complete.
+4 decision rounds, with each round taking 2 to 3 hours per student.

-Students can play against their peers.
-The grading is based on the balanced scorecard that measures profitability, customer satisfaction, market share in the targeted market segments, human resource management, asset management, preparedness for the future and wealth.
+Balanced scorecard that measures profitability, customer satisfaction, market share in the targeted market segments, human resource management, asset management, manufacturing productivity, financial risk, preparedness for the future and wealth.

 This simulation is a shortened version of the Supply Chain and Channel Management Simulation.
 Marketing, sales channel, accounting, and finance decisions are simplified while business-to-business operations are deeply explored.